-The Group has established the Stakeholder Engagement and Materiality Assessment Guidelines to provide guidance for the Group's processes and procedure on stakeholder engagement and materiality assessment as part of the Group's sustainability reporting framework.
 The Group recognises the importance of our stakeholders' interests and expectations in driving the success of our business as well as our sustainability performance.
 Thus, the Group is committed to engage our stakeholders as part of our continued sustainability efforts.
 Engagement with stakeholders is carried out through face-to-face meetings, tele-communications, electronic mails and annual general meeting.